soramitsu/iroha2-longevity-load-rs/README.md

 ## About

-This is a script that generates empty transactions, given a `TPS` rate.
-It reports status to a given `address`.
+This is a script that generates transactions according to given operations and given a `TPS` (transactions per second) rate.
+It reports the status to a given `address` in the `daemon` mode or the standard output in the `oneshot` mode.
 It was mainly created to test longevity stand for Iroha2.

 ## Usage